Since teens are inexperienced drivers, they are more likely to get into accidents.

 After logging at least 50 hours behind the wheel, permitted drivers can progress to the next phase.

 Initial Licensing Phase

 At age 16 or 17, teens can obtain a license after completing the permit phase requirements.
-During this phase, teens still have nighttime driving restrictions, and they may have only one other passenger under the age of 20 (there are exceptions for family members in some cases).
+During this phase, licenses will still have nighttime driving restrictions, and drivers may have only one other passenger under the age of 20 (there are exceptions for family members in some cases).

 Full Licensing Phase

 If a teen successfully completes the first two phases of the program, they may obtain a full license at age 18.
 If they did not proceed through the established phases, they must complete an adult driver’s education course.